-6) Gambling is pretentious, hypocritical and clinically depressing for it traps people into a mindset that wealth is just around the corner, just spend a little more to get the jackpot, don’t give up you are almost there; and all the time your finances are sucked away never to return.
+6) Gambling is pretentious, hypocritical and clinically depressing, for it traps people into a mindset that wealth is just around the corner, just spend a little more to get the jackpot, don’t give up you are almost there; and all the time your finances are sucked away never to return.

 7) Gambling is a deadly trap that sucks many into its embrace and the records show that it has the capacity and often does destroy marriages, relationships, careers and reputations.

 8) Gambling at its extreme is known to cause people to commit suicide; many do so to avoid legal sanction for fraud to feed their gambling addiction.
-Some not wishing to face the consequences for loss of entrusted funds, thereby making it a powerful influence in the destruction of men and women.
+Some not wishing to face the consequences for the loss of entrusted funds, thereby making it a powerful influence in the destruction of men and women.

-STAND UP TO THE DEVIL (5 Volumes)
+STAND UP TO THE DEVIL (e-book)